DalaiLlaama/specs/10-uninstall-virtual-app-protocol.md

 # Uninstall Virtual App Protocol

-This is the Install Virtual App Protocol.
+This is the Uninstall Virtual App Protocol.

 ## Messages